ACS Calibration in HST Data Processing Pipeline

 Previously, data requested from MAST were generated using the "on the fly reprocessing" (OTFR) approach.
-However, with the growing size of the archive and the increasing complexity of calibration software the archive has switched to become a static one.
+However, with the growing size of the archive and the increasing complexity of calibration software, the archive has switched to become a static one.
 This means that archived data are no longer reprocessed each time users submit requests to MAST.
-Instead, the data are only reprocessed when siginificant changes are made to either the calibration software (e.g. CALACS) or or new/improved reference files (e.g. DARKFILE, BIASFILE, etc..) have become available.
-As soon as these changes are implemented, the affected datasets are reprocessed and the status of their reprocessing is reported on the MAST processing status page.
-Once reprocessing has completed, users can download the freshly calibrated data products.
-For users who wish to reprocess their data locally, the ACS Team has created a Jupyter notebook that outlines this process starting from RAWs and ending with FLTs/FLCs and we strongly recommend you follow this guided example closely.
-You can access this notebook on the ACS Analysis Tools webpage.
+Instead, the data are only reprocessed when significant changes are made to either the calibration software (e.g. CALACS) or or new/improved reference files (e.g. DARKFILE, BIASFILE, etc..) are delivered to the Calibration Reference Data System (CRDS).
+As soon as these changes are implemented, the affected datasets are reprocessed and users can download the freshly calibrated data products.

 In general, the calibration of ACS data can be summarized in three main steps: